 Students should take steps to ensure that the staff are fully aware of their problems and attitudes.
 There are committees in the schools which are concerned with student matters.
 The faculty has student representation on its education committee, the executive committee and faculty.
 We seek for membership of these committees articulate students who are able to assist in the development of a true university spirit of learning and enquiry.

-H. R. Vallentine Dean Faculty of Engineering N. L. Svensson Chairman Faculty of Engineering
+N. L. Svensson Dean/Chairman Faculty of Engineering

 Faculty Information

 Who to Contact